Academic and student support

 Our friendly and experienced International Office are here to support you in making Loughborough your home.
 From visa and immigration advice and pre-departure briefings to dedicated careers advice, we'll help you make the most of your time in the UK.
-Find out more here.
+Find out more about the International Office.

 Our dedicated International Student Advice and Support Service can also help with the practical aspects of moving to the UK, including registering with the police, housing, accessing healthcare and managing your money.
-Discover more about their services here.
+Discover more about the services offered by the International Office.

 The Doctoral College